List of largest volcanic eruptions: Large igneous provinces

 Highly active periods of volcanism in what are called large igneous provinces have produced huge oceanic plateaus and flood basalts in the past.
-These can comprise hundreds of large eruptions, producing millions of cubic kilometers of lava in total.
+These can comprise hundreds of large eruptions, producing millions of km^{3} of lava in total.
 No large eruptions of flood basalts have occurred in human history, the most recent having occurred over 10 million years ago.
 They are often associated with breakup of supercontinents such as Pangea in the geologic record, and may have contributed to a number of mass extinctions.
 Most large igneous provinces have either not been studied thoroughly enough to establish the size of their component eruptions, or are not preserved well enough to make this possible.
 Many of the eruptions listed above thus come from just two large igneous provinces: the Paraná and Etendeka traps and the Columbia River Basalt Group.
 The latter is the most recent large igneous province, and also one of the smallest.
 A list of large igneous provinces follows to provide some indication of how many large eruptions may be missing from the lists given here.